Your Health Goals

 Discover our high strength B Vitamin Complex.

 Digestion involves breaking down the food you eat into small enough parts for your body to absorb and use for energy, growth and repairing cells.
-Having enough fibre in your diet is important for a healthy digestive system and preventing constipation.
+Having enough fibre in your diet is important for a healthy digestive system and preventing constipation and symptoms of IBS.
 For adults, at least 30g of fibre a day is recommended.

 Keeping active and well hydrated can help the digestive process.
 It's also useful to include a wide variety of plant foods in your diet as this will provide a variety of fibres and nutrients to feed the beneficial bacteria in your gut.